noqtuh/noqtuh/README.md

 ## About me

-I like working on projects where design and development come together and offer as well some small gimmicks.
+I like working on projects where design and development come together, with small gimmicks that make the experience more interesting.
 My main and favourite focus is frontend development, but I also enjoy building full-stack applications and experimenting with new ideas.

 I’m especially interested in: